How memory usage can be optimised in learning design.

 What is cognitive load theory?

-Cognitive Load Theory was initially developed by psychologist John Sweller in the late 1980s and covers how a learner’s short and long term memory operates in relation to instructional design.
-People have limited capacity in short or ‘working’ memory and implementations of instructional design can reduce working memory load and promote transfer of knowledge into long-term memory.
+Cognitive Load Theory was initially developed by psychologist John Sweller in the late 1980s and covers how short and long-term memory operates.
+People have limited capacity in short or ‘working’ memory and appropriate learning designs can reduce working memory load and promote transfer of knowledge into long-term memory.

 Atkinson and Shiffrin’s memory processing model shows the role working memory plays in the learning process and Cognitive Load Theory can be applied to limit unnecessary effort in this area.

 - Intrinsic – the actual difficulty of the subject matter itself.
 Instructional design has less influence on this than the other load types.

 - Extraneous – unnecessary distraction and increase in cognitive load without benefiting the learning such as decorative graphics that don’t serve a learning purpose.

 - Germaine – highly beneficial and can help the learners move information from working to long-term memory via models and mental connections.

 Examining how learners process content will influence your design decisions.